riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/postback-handlers.md

 However, the postback handler mechanism is extensible and it is not difficult to write your own confirmation dialog logic.
 You can find more information about that in the [Custom Postback Handlers](/docs/tutorials/control-development-creating-custom-postback-handlers/{branch}) chapter.

-> There were some breaking changes in the implementation of postback handlers in DotVVM 2.0.
-If you have implemented your own postback handlers, they may require some updates.
-See [Upgrading to DotVVM 2.0](/docs/tutorials/how-to-start-upgrade-to-2-0/{branch}#postback-handlers).